 - Fit worktops and sink with waste pipes

 - Clean and tidy

 The most physically challenging of these tasks was to remove all the existing tiles.
 I ended up taking most of the plaster with them.
-I was hoping this didn’t happen as again, I’ve never plastered before and I know this is a skill that requires a fair bit of experience to get right.
+This meant replastering some sections of the wall.

-Anyway, we were trying to do this on a budget and didn’t want to spend money hiring tradespeople, so I decided to do this.
+We were trying to do this on a budget and didn’t want to spend money hiring tradespeople, so I decided to do this myself.
 A couple of YouTube videos later and I was plastering.
 The end result wasn’t amazing but it was good enough for a nice even wall base to tile onto.

 We’ll take a look at the finished article in a moment but first let’s just take a look at the tools required to complete this job.